-- You must have a strong sense of your assets, strengths, interests, and goals. - Research the organization and position you are applying for prior to the interview. - Be prepared to communicate your fit with the organization. - Be prepared to ask and answer questions and to provide specific examples. - Be prepared to provide references and to release transcript information if requested. - Dress appropriately. - Arrive early for all interviews. - Practice initial greeting and handshake. - Obtain a business card from each interviewer. - Make sure you express your interest in the position and ask for the job! - Write thank you letters immediately after your interviews.
+Have a strong sense of your assets, strengths, interests, and goals.
+Research the organization and position you are applying for prior to the interview.
+Be prepared to communicate how you fit with the organization.
+Be prepared to answer questions and to provide specific examples. П Be prepared to ask questions about the organization

+Be prepared to provide references and to release transcript information if requested.
+Dress appropriately (specific guidelines are later in this handout).
+Arrive early for all interviews.
+Practice initial greeting and handshake.
+Obtain a business card from each interviewer.
+Make sure you express your interest in the position and ask for the job!
+Write thank you letters and/or emails within 48 hours of your interviews.